Praqma/helmsman/README.md

 Documentation and How-Tos can be found [here](https://github.com/Praqma/helmsman/blob/master/docs/).

 # Contributing
 Contribution and feeback/feature requests are welcome.
-Please check the [Contribution Guide](https://github.com/Praqma/helmsman/blob/master/CONTRIBUTING.md).